-The $L{Aeq,LF,15minute}$ cumulative distribution curve shows that measured noise levels were below the relevant criteria 98% of the time at the Araluen monitoring location, and 96% of the time at the Central Wollar and Wandoona monitoring locations.
+The $L{Aeq,LF,15minute}$ cumulative distribution curve shows that measured night time noise levels were below the relevant criteria 98% of the time at the Central Wollar monitoring location and 99% of the time at the Araluen and Wandoona monitoring locations.

-Further assessment of monitoring data presented in Section 5.3 resulted in the exclusion of measurement data not considered to be influenced by mining operations.
-No exceedences of the $L{Aeq,\,15minute}$ night time criteria due to mining noise was observed at the Central Wollar or Araluen monitoring locations during the assessment period.
-Mining noise levels at the Wandoona monitoring location were assessed as being less than the night period Noise Impact Assessment Criteria level 99% of the time.
+Further assessment of monitoring data presented in Section 4.3 resulted in the exclusion of measurement data not considered to be influenced by mining operations.
+The $L{Aeq,15minute}$ night time noise level was above the criteria for less than 1% of the time due to mining noise at the Wandoona, Araluen and Central Wollar monitoring locations.